-Within the October to December 2017 publication, a further breakdown of average time taken for possession claims to move through each stage of the court process has been introduced.
+From the October to December 2017 publication onwards, a further breakdown of average time taken for possession claims to move through each stage of the court process has been introduced.
 Average time taken is now broken down by order type (outright or suspended) for Mortgage Possession claims and for Landlord Possession, average time taken is now broken down by tenure (whether it is a private landlord or social landlord claim, or an accelerated claim).
-See published Tables 3a and 6a respectively for these new figures.